 For warmup and stretching, you do have the same videos every time.
 But the time you spend with them (6 min for the warmup, 8 for stretching) is short enough; you don’t have time to get bored.
 The idea of doing the same stretches is to see progression at the end, but I’m already pretty flexible, so this one didn’t work for me.
 Wheel pose was an advance variation for one of the stretches, but you guys know that I can already do it well.
 But in the end, this is not a flexibility programme, so moving on.

 3. 28 minutes pass quickly

 Once you start the round, you’re so focused on every exercise that you don’t even know where the 7 minutes go.
 45 seconds for each is enough to keep you in the zone, but not too much as to make you stop and cry in pain.
 For me it was something like this:

-Round 2 – “nice, let’s see what move I can do better”
+Second round – “nice, let’s see what move I can do better.”

 4. You can’t outrun a bad diet

 I’m pretty sure I got the results I did because I also ate well.
-I’ve seen many before and after pictures on Instagram of girls that did the programme, but kept their eating habits.
-And I’ve got to tell you, you can’t see much of a difference.
+I’ve seen many before and after pictures on Instagram of girls that did the programme but kept their eating habits.
+And I’ve got to tell you; you can’t see much of a difference.
 Yeah, you still get the fitness benefits (you get stronger, faster) and mental benefits (more confidence), but your body is not going to change too much.
 Not in 28 days anyway.
 Any change takes time.
-A good example of what food can do is the blog post I wrote after week 2.
+An excellent example of what food can do is the blog post I wrote after week 2.